- What is prostate cancer?

 - Thiazide diuretics: Thiazide diuretics, such as hydrochlorothiazide (HCTZ), are a type of water pill often used to treat high blood pressure.
 Taking a thiazide diuretic for years is linked to lower PSA levels.
 Taking both a thiazide diuretic and a statin is linked to even lower PSA levels than with either type of drug alone.

 For men not known to have prostate cancer, it’s not always clear if lowering the PSA is helpful.
 In some cases the factor that lowers the PSA may also lower a man’s risk of prostate cancer.
 But in other cases, it might lower the PSA level without affecting a man’s risk of cancer.
 This could actually be harmful, if it were to lower the PSA from an abnormal level to a normal one, as it might result in not detecting a cancer.
 This is why it is important to talk to your doctor about anything that might affect your PSA level.

 Special types of PSA tests

 PSA levels are higher in men with larger prostate glands.
 The PSA density (PSAD) is sometimes used for men with large prostate glands to try to adjust for this.
-The doctor measures the volume (size) of the prostate gland with transrectal ultrasound (discussed below) and divides the PSA number by the prostate volume.
+The doctor measures the volume (size) of the prostate gland with transrectal ultrasound (discussed in “If prostate cancer screening test results aren’t normal”) and divides the PSA number by the prostate volume.
 A higher PSA density indicates a greater likelihood of cancer.
 PSA density has not been shown to be as useful as the percent-free PSA test.